-- Determine the specific content area or topic to be covered. - Identify what you want the participants to get out of the presentation; in otherwords, what are the learning objectives. - Decide in what order you will present the information. - A case-based format with progressive disclosure of the history of present illness, physical findings, and diagnostic laboratory and imaging studies being divulged incrementally is a good format to follow.
+- Determine the specific content area or topic to be covered. - Identify what you want the participants to get out of the presentation; in other words, what are the learning objectives.

+- Decide in what order you will present the information. - A case-based format with progressive disclosure of the history of present illness, physical findings, and diagnostic laboratory and imaging studies being divulged incrementally is a good format to follow.
 The presenter should solicit information from the audience and provide the events and findings as they occurred.
-This generally takes 20-30 minutes. - Once you have worked through the case with audience participation, spend approximately 15 minutes on the main subject - Arrange in advance for any audiovisual equipment or materials you may need: - PowerPoint - PowerPoint handouts - Overheads/Elmo - Flipchart and markers - Radiographs/ Other Images - Pathology Slides - The Clinical Case Conference topic should be submitted by the student for approval to the Statewide Campus Regional Director and Regional Assistant Dean four (4) weeks prior to the presentation.
+This generally takes 20-30 minutes. - Once you have worked through the case with audience participation, spend approximately 15 minutes on the main subject - Arrange in advance for any audiovisual equipment or materials you may need: - The Clinical Case Presentation topic should be submitted by the student for approval to the Statewide Campus Regional Director and Regional Assistant Dean 4-6 weeks prior to the presentation.
 When a PowerPoint presentation will be used it should be submitted to the Statewide Campus personnel at least one week before the presentation date.
 All presentations are required to include five (5) Board style questions at the end of the presentation.
 These questions must be presented in a case-based format and be multiple choice with five (5) possible answers.
 Questions must have answers referring to a specific text with page and paragraph stated.
 Presentations must include a bibliography.